 An important part of the keto diet is tracking your nutrition on a daily basis.
 Tracking your keto diet does three main things:

-- Monitor how many carbs you’re consuming
+- Monitors how many carbs you’re consuming

-- Find inconsistencies in your ketone levels
+- Finds inconsistencies in your ketone levels

-- Regulate your calorie intake
+- Regulates your calorie intake

 Tracking your keto diet has other benefits as well and will also monitor your:

 - Overall weight loss